jcostello93/node-red-contrib-nba/README.md

 ### Dropdown options

 **Dropdown fields** may be selected from the menu or dynamically populated via the specified property of the incoming msg object.
 For example, if loading measure type dynamically, the dropdown menu designates <code>msg.measure_type</code> as the specified property.
-When using this open, the property must be set earlier in the flow.
+When using this option, the property must be set earlier in the flow.

 ![dynamic-dropdown](screenshots/dynamic-dropdown.png?raw=true "dynamic-dropdown")